Do you want to work in journalism, press, marketing or public relations?

 That’s got the who, what and where.
 The first paragraph should contain the ‘killer top line’ that’s in your heading (the new place to search for planets).

-The killer top line draws in your reader and makes them want more.
-The second paragraph expands on this and explains more.
+The killer top line is the hook that pulls in your reader.
+The second paragraph expands and explains it further.

 The when comes next.